webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 ---

 # What do I get from WebRTC's media communication?
 WebRTC allows you to send and receive an unlimited amount of audio and video streams.
 You can add and remove these streams at anytime during a call.
 These streams could all be independent, or they could be bundled together!
-You could send a video feed of your desktop, and then include audio/video from your webcam.
+You could send a video feed of your desktop, and then include audio and video from your webcam.

 The WebRTC protocol is codec agnostic.
 The underlying transport supports everything, even things that don't exist yet!
 However, the WebRTC Agent you are communicating with may not have the necessary tools to accept it.

 WebRTC is also designed to handle dynamic network conditions.
 During a call your bandwidth might increase, or decrease.
 Maybe you suddenly experience lots of packet loss.
 The protocol is designed to handle all of this.
 WebRTC responds to network conditions and tries to give you the best experience possible with the resources available.

 ## How does it work?
-WebRTC uses two pre-existing protocols RTP and RTCP, both defined in [RFC 1889](https://tools.ietf.org/html/rfc1889)
+WebRTC uses two pre-existing protocols RTP and RTCP, both defined in [RFC 1889](https://tools.ietf.org/html/rfc1889).

 RTP (Real-time Transport Protocol) is the protocol that carries the media.
 It was designed to allow for real-time delivery of video.
 It does not stipulate any rules around latency or reliability, but gives you the tools to implement them.
 RTP gives you streams, so you can run multiple media feeds over one connection.
 It also gives you the timing and ordering information you need to feed a media pipeline.